bartongroup/slivka/README.rst

 will be evaluated to ``example.com:80``

-Each section (except ``[DEFAULT]``) corresponds to one service configuration defined in the services list in the *settings.py* file.
-The section must contain two keys:
+Each section (except ``[DEFAULT]``) corresponds to one service configuration and must contain two keys:

 :``config``:
   The path to the command definition file described in the section